Abdul Hamid I: Architecture

-Abdul Hamid, I left behind many architectural works, mostly in Istanbul.
-The most important of these is the current in Sirkeci in 1777.
-It is a building built by the Vakıf Inn.
-He built a fountain, an elementary school, a madrasah, and a library next to this building.
+Abdul Hamid I, left behind many architectural works, mostly in Istanbul.
+The most important of these is his mausoleum (I. Abdülhamid Türbesi) in Sirkeci erected 1776/77.
+He built a fountain, an imaret (soup kitchen), a madrasah, and a library next to this building.
 The books in the library are kept in the Süleymaniye Library today and the madrasah is used as a stock exchange building.
-During the construction of the Vakıf Inn, the fountain was removed by construction and transferred to the corner of Zeynep Sultan Mosque opposite Gülhane Park.
+During the construction of the Vakıf Inn, the imaret, the fountain, removed by construction and transferred to the corner of Zeynep Sultan Mosque opposite Gülhane Park.

 In addition to these works, in 1778 he built the Beylerbeyi Mosque, dedicated to Râbia Şermi Kadın, and built fountains in Çamlıca Kısıklı Square.
 He additionally built a mosque, a fountain, a bath, and shops around Emirgi in Emirgân in 1783, and another one for Hümâşah Sultan and his son Mehmed.
 In addition to these, there is a fountain next to Neslişah Mosque in Istinye, and another fountain on the embankment between Dolmabahçe and Kabataş.